With this activity we are teaching the scientific process and encouraging kids to use inquiry based activities to prove theories.

 And the scientists were right!
 The sugar ones sank and the diet ones floated!

-Now we had no reason to think this theory was wrong, but this was a fantastic approach to teaching the scientific process and exploring how we can prove theories ourselves.
+This was a fantastic approach to teaching the scientific process and exploring how we can prove theories ourselves.

 Plus, I want to raise kids that are critical thinkers.
 Able to gather information and verify the voracity of details, so they can come to educated conclusions.
 There is so much information available, knowing how to prove what is right will be very important in their lives.
 Today’s activity was a fantastic step in the right direction.